Sophos-Community/XDR_Queries/README.md

 ### Looking for a query but unsure how to start?
 * Create a post with [our support guidelines](https://community.sophos.com/intercept-x-endpoint/f/recommended-reads/128529/best-practices-on-using-live-discover-response-query-forum)

-### Looking for Sophos Intercept-X with XDR Documentation?
+### Looking for Sophos Intercept X with XDR Documentation?
 * [Click here](https://docs.sophos.com/central/Customer/help/en-us/central/Customer/learningContents/LiveDiscover.html)

 == The MIT License (MIT) ==